airbytehq/airbyte/docs/tutorials/airflow-trigger-airbyte-job.md

 ---
-description: Create a DAG in Airflow to trigger an Airbyte sync job
+description: Create a DAG in Airflow to trigger an Airbyte Sync Job
 ---

 # Airflow Integration